 Electrical discrimination means that electricity is cheaper in the so-called off-peak hours, more expensive at peak times and with an intermediate price in the off-peak hours.

-With the widespread installation of smart meters, it is now possible to see consumption details virtually in real time.
-To know how many kWh are used in each home, each hour of each day.
-As a result, the hourly discrimination concept was expanded to all types of rates.
+With the mass installation of smart meters, it became possible to have detailed information on consumption practically in real time.
+It is possible to know how many kWh are being used in each household during each hour of each day.

-What was originally known as hourly breakdown, with a strict range of inexpensive (off-peak) hours and expensive (peak) ones, is now much more flexible.
+What started out as time discrimination that had a strict range of cheap hours and expensive hours, is now much more flexible.

-You are familiar with airfares and you know they are less expensive if you fly in a low season than when you need to travel in August or at Christmas.
+You are familiar with the prices for flights and you know that they are cheaper when you travel in low season than when you need to fly in the middle of August or at Christmas.
 But how does this work with electricity?
-When is a good time to use more electricity?
+When is it best to use more electricity?

-The answer to this question depends on the rate you have chosen.
-Let’s take a look: you may be in the open market or the regulated market.
+The answer to this question depends on the tariff you have contracted.
+We will go over that again: you can be on the free market or on the regulated market.

-Your rate is called PVPC and the price per KWh varies constantly.
-There's no way of knowing what price you’ll pay per kWh next week but with this tool you can check the price you’ll pay tomorrow and the one you have paid over the past few days and weeks.
+Your tariff is called PVPC and the price per kWh varies constantly.
+It is impossible to know the price you will pay per kWh next week, but with this tool you can check the price you will pay tomorrow and what you have been paying in the previous days and weeks.

-But the biggest innovation is in rates that let you choose yourself.
-The Tarifa Tempo Happy rate, for example, offers the same price all hours of the day but lets you choose certain Happy hours in which the electricity you use will be free.
-You can choose 2 hours in a row per day or 1 entire day per week in which you pay 0 euros for each kWh or you can even leave it all to us and decide that the 50 hours of the month when you consume the most will be the ones you get free.
+But the great new feature are tariffs that enable you to choose.
+The Luz Tempo Happy Tariff, for example, that has a price for all the hours of the day but lets you choose some Happy hours when the electricity you consume is free.
+You can choose 2 consecutive hours each day or 1 whole day a week in which you will pay 0 euros for each kWh.